1. ARVC encourages athletes and parents to educate themselves about the recruiting process as early as their FRESHMAN year in high school.

 2.There are many opportunities for athletes to compete at the next level: NCAA Division I, NCAA Division II, NCAA Division III, NAIA, NCCAA and NJCAA.

 3. Athletes and parents need to become their own best advocates.

-4. We as a Club and organization are a resource along with those listed below.
-Please explore the links below and feel free to schedule an appointment and to ask as many questions as possible.
+4. We are a resource for players and parents.
+Please explore the links below and feel free to schedule an appointment and ask as many questions as possible.

 What is Recruiting?

 The NCAA defines recruiting as “Any solicitation of prospective student-athletes or their parents by an institutional staff member or by a representative of the institution’s athletics interests for the purpose of securing a prospective student-athlete’s enrollment and ultimate participation in the institution’s intercollegiate athletics program.”

 A contact occurs any time a college coach says more than hello during a face-to-face contact with a college-bound student-athlete or his or her parents off the college’s campus.